 As you already saw, cyclones behave differently depending on where they are.
 We will study that later, first we want to find all recordings in a specific area, namely the Gulf of Mexico.

 Cyclones Through Area

 The idea is a bit similar to the previous problem.
-This time, we want all the tropical cyclones known to have gone throught Martinique.
+This time, we want all the tropical cyclones known to have gone through Martinique.
 This a bit trickier as you will see, but nothing WarpScript can't handle.

 Wind Speed to Saffir-Simpson Hurricane Wind Scale

 As knots or even kilometers per hours wind speeds are not that easy to visualize, Herbert Saffir and Robert Simpson came with the good idea to use a scale to describe hurricanes intensities.
 We will apply that scale on all the data, hurricane or not.
-Yeah, we're bad guys breaking the rules...
+Yeah, we're rebels breaking the rules...

 Wind Speeds Distribution

 To better understand the dataset we're working on, a nice visualization is the distribution of the data.
-The principle is rather simple: quantize the data and count the occurences.
+The principle is rather simple: quantize the data and count the occurrences.
 WarpScript is already providing the functions for that.

 Wind and Pressure Distributions